snewhouse/exotic-dna-ngs/README.md

     - ...any other groups you can think off?

+> What about [Kraken](https://ccb.jhu.edu/software/kraken/)!?
+I here you say...well, it is awesome, but compute and memory intensive.
+I want to provide something a little less "hungry".
+Hah - but, its NGS data!!!
+I hear you say again...let's see how this all turns out.

 ## The Docs
 - WIP: see [Docs](https://github.com/snewhouse/exotic-dna-ngs/tree/master/docs)
 - bwa mapping pipeline (nextflow): [map-bwa.nf](https://github.com/snewhouse/exotic-dna-ngs/blob/master/src/map-bwa.nf)